 Certain complications may arise in patients with gallbladder disease.
 Your doctor will discuss with you the risks of complications.

-Acute cholecystitis .
-This is the most common complication, and occurs when the gallstone becomes impacted in the duct.
+- Acute cholecystitis: This is the most common complication, and it occurs when the gallstone becomes impacted in the cystic duct.
 The bile is then trapped in the gallbladder, causing damage and inflammation.
 Usually, a cholecystectomy (removal of the gallbladder) is the best treatment.

-Choledocholithiasis .
-This occurs when gallstones become displaced to the common bile duct, rather than the gallbladder.
+- Choledocholithiasis: This occurs when gallstones become displaced to the common bile duct rather than to the gallbladder.
 Choledocholithiasis can cause life-threatening conditions.
 An ERCP can be performed to diagnose and treat these gallstones.

 Less common complications include: